 The easy answer is, “Yes, of course!” — but let’s not get too cute.
 In fact, there is much to unpack in this very broad question, because there are many different types of learning disabilities and many different types of schools.
-Sorry to punt, but this is one we should discuss one-to-one.
 Though many students may share similar profiles, each family’s situation is unique.
-Call or write if you’d like to do so.
+Sorry to punt, but this question really begs for a more nuanced discussion.
+Call or write if you’d like to initiate one.

 Do schools consider AD/HD a learning disability?